tangentyh/notes-of-tan/docs/backend/database.md

    - foreign key — help keep spread-out data consistent

 1. selectivity and cardinality
-   - selectivity — cardinality divided by the number of records in the table; High selectivity means that the column values are relatively unique, and can retrieved efficiently through an index
+   - selectivity — cardinality divided by the number of records in the table; high selectivity means that the column values are relatively unique, and can retrieved efficiently through an index
    - cardinality — the number of different values in a table column; when queries refer to columns that have an associated index, the cardinality of each column influences which access method is most efficient
      - inspect — `SHOW INDEX`, output includes an estimate of the number of unique values in the index
      - index hints when uneven distribution — if the index have a very uneven distribution, the cardinality might not be a good way to determine the best query plan; might need to use index hints to pass along advice about which lookup method is more efficient for a particular query